Piecewise orthogonal collocation for computing periodic solutions of renewal equations

 where

 and

-Existence and uniqueness \cite[Chapter 9]{grip09} allow to define the forward evolution family $\{T(t,t_{0})\}_{t\geq t_{0}}$ on $X$ through $T(t,t_{0})\varphi=x_{t}$.
-From \cite[Exercise 6, p.274]{grip09} we have the adjoint VIE\footnote{It is enough to consider the integrals at the right-hand side of the VIE and of its adjoint over all $\mathbb{R}$, by taking into account the definition of $K_{0}^{\ast}$.}
+Existence and uniqueness \cite[Chapter 9]{grip09} allow to define the forward evolution family $\{T(t,t_{0})\}_{t\geq t_{0}}$ on $X$ through $T(t,t_{0})\alpha=x_{t}$.
+From \cite[Exercise 6, p.274]{grip09}, we have the adjoint VIE\footnote{It is enough to consider the integrals at the right-hand side of the VIE and of its adjoint over the whole of $\mathbb{R}$, by taking into account the definition of $K_{0}^{\ast}$.}

 with

 for